MorrisMA/M65C02A/README.md

     instructions, respectively.

-    (20)    M65C02A core provides support for implementing application-specific coprocessors.
-Direct support for application-specific coprocessors allows an implementation based on the M65C02A core to be easily extended in a domain- specific manner.
+    (20)    M65C02A core provides support for implementing application-specific co-processors.
+Direct support for application-specific co-processors allows an implementation based on the M65C02A core to be easily extended in a domain- specific manner.